kalbanu/web-albanu_kongyir/content/authors/admin/_index.md

 - Teachers
 ---

-I am a 4th-year PhD candidate in the [Statistics program](https://lsa.umich.edu/stats) at the University of Michigan, Ann Arbor.
-I come from Mpraeso, a beautiful small town in the Okwahu plains in the eastern region of Ghana.
-I obtained my MS degree in [Statistics & Data Science](https://www.unr.edu/math) at the University of Nevada, Reno.
-Before that, I received my BS in Actuarial Science from [Kwame Nkrumah University of Science and Technology](https://www.knust.edu.gh/).
+I am a 4th-year PhD candidate in the [Statistics program](https://cas.okstate.edu/statistics/) at Oklahoma State University in Stillwater, Oklahoma.
+I hail from Wa, a vibrant town in the Upper West Region of Ghana known for its rich culture and warm hospitality.
+I earned my MS in [Mathematics](https://academics.ysu.edu/mathematics-and-statistics) at Youngstown State University and my BS in Actuarial Science from Kwame Nkrumah University of Science and Technology.
+I work under the guidance of [Professor Pratyaydipta Rudra](https://experts.okstate.edu/prudra), with my research centered on evaluating the utility of normality tests in statistical practice—work that bridges theoretical rigor with practical applications in modern data analysis.

-I am working under the supervision of [Professor Kerby Shedden](https://lsa.umich.edu/stats/people/faculty/kshedden.html), currently focusing on using flexible, non-parametric methods to study the full conditional distribution of a response variable, especially in complex and high-dimensional data scenarios.

-When I have some time to spare, I enjoy listening to music, spending time with my friends and family and watching soccer (I'm a staunch fan of Manchester United).

-*Go Blue!*
+Outside of academics, I’m passionate about social impact and co-founded Konbar, a social enterprise tackling malnutrition and food insecurity through sustainable dry-season irrigation farming in rural Africa.
+I also enjoy teaching, tutoring statistics, and contributing as a science fair judge to inspire the next generation of thinkers.
+When I’m not immersed in data or community work, you’ll likely find me listening to music, enjoying meaningful conversations, or cheering on Manchester United.

+Go Pokes!